 Jump over the hurdle of upfront costs

-Consumers do not need to finance or save to buy a car (Zipcar) or security system (Vinit); they buy what they need and they pay a subscription and/or usage fee when they use the service.
+Consumers do not need to finance or save to buy a car (Zipcar) or security system (Vinit) or pay for backyard solar (M-Pesa); they buy what they need and they pay a subscription and/or usage fee when they use the service.

-For business customers it may make more economic sense to not own an asset.
-Businesses can take assets off of their balance sheet and manage costs as an operating expense.
+For business customers, it may make more economic sense to not own an asset.
+Businesses can take assets off of their balance sheet and manage these costs as operating expenses.

 Avoid tech FOMO

 As hardware and components become obsolete at a more accelerated rate, and new technologies arrive at a faster pace, customers are often left with a sense of technical FOMO (fear of missing out).
 By providing these assets as a service, it’s up to the company to upgrade, update, and replace hardware rather than the customer.

 For customers, hardware-as-a-service solutions must be built around real customer needs, and more closely aligned to solve customer problems.
 Customers get out of the trap of over-purchasing a solution with features, bells, and whistles they never use.